HKUSZH/Medieval/README.md

 - \[14\] Dept. of Cardiology
 - \[15\] Dept. of Pediatric Orthopedics, Children’s Hospital, Zhejiang University School of Medicine
 - \[16\] Dept. of Orthopedics, PUMCH, Chinese Academy of Medical Sciences
+- \[17\] School of Biomedical Sciences, The University of Hong Kong, Pokfulam, H.K.
+SAR, China

 All affiliations, unless otherwise noted, are based at **The University of Hong Kong - Shenzhen Hospital (HKU-SZH), Shenzhen, China.**

 ---